tobben1998/scrypto/defi_fund/README.md

 export defifunds=$(echo "$defifunds" | sed -nr "s/.*Component: ([[:alnum:]_]+)/\1/p")
 ```

-Add some tradingpools to the whitelist and set a fee for all deposits that goes to admin of defifunds.
+Add some trading pools to the whitelist and set a fee for all deposits that go to admin of defifunds.

 ```sh
 resim call-method $defifunds new_pool_to_whitelist_all $pool_btc_usdt --proofs 1,$defifunds_admin_badge